davidhenty/benchio/README.md

  4. MPI-IO collective IO to a single file `mpiio.dat` using native (i.e. binary) format
  5. HDF5 collective IO to a single file `hdf5.dat`
  6. NetCDF collective IO single file `netcdf.dat`
+ 7. ADIOS2 collective IO to a BP5 directory `adios.dat`
+    - ADIOS2 aggregator settings can be changed in the `adios2.xml` file

  Note that the serial part is designed to give a baseline IO rate.
 For simplicity, and to ensure we write the same amount of data as for the parallel methods, rank 0 writes out its